Cxbx-Reloaded/Cxbx-Reloaded/README.md

 We welcome contributions, large and small.

 If you want to do some coding, be sure to read the [Developer notes](https://github.com/Cxbx-Reloaded/Cxbx-Reloaded/wiki/Developer-notes).

+**IMPORTANT: Pull-Requests containing code derived from XQEMU will _not_ be approved until an agreement is reached to make work mutually beneficial. this includes updates to existing xqemu derived code.
+We should not/will not become a hostile fork.**

 Please contact us before you start working on something, so we can make sure your work is going to be accepted once finished.